 In 2018 Andrew hosted an interdisciplinary seminar on criminology and public theology.
-He is currently editing a volume entitled: “Criminology and Public Theology: On Hope, Mercy and Restoration”.
-The volume brings together leading criminologists and theologians to challenge criminal justice orthodoxy, to question the dominance of retributive punishment, and to consider alternatives that draw on Christian ideas of hope, mercy and restoration.
+This has resulted in an edited collection “Criminology and Public Theology: On Hope, Mercy and Restoration” published by Bristol University Press in 2021 that brings together leading criminologists and theologians to challenge criminal justice orthodoxy, to question the dominance of retributive punishment, and to consider alternatives that draw on Christian ideas of hope, mercy and restoration.
+This is the first time in four decades the two subjects have come together in this way.

 Postgraduate Research Students

 Sharon Dickinson (PhD): “Gentrification, criminalisation and the rise of DIY skateparks: An investigation into the social production of urban space”

-Grace Robinson (PhD): “Gangs and Child Criminal Exploitation: A Case Study of Merseyside” – awaiting PhD viva examination
+Grace Robinson (PhD): “Gangs and Child Criminal Exploitation: A Case Study of Merseyside” – PhD awarded

 - Seeking new horizons in criminology, 8 June 2016